 - Apples contain the antioxidant compound, quercetin which helps in preventing oxygen molecules from causing damage to individual cells, thereby inhibiting the growth of tumors and avoiding the spread of cancerous cells.
 They have proved to be beneficial in reducing the risk of lung cancer, colon cancer, breast cancer, and prostate cancer.

-- Apples are a great remedy for constipation since they are rich in insoluble fiber which smoothens bowel movements, prevents stomach disorders, and prevent diverticulosis, a condition that leads to colon cancer.
+- Apples are a great remedy for constipation since they are rich in insoluble fiber which smoothens bowel movements, prevents stomach disorders, and prevents diverticulosis, a condition that leads to colon cancer.

 - The deficiency of hemoglobin in the blood can be effectively increased by the intake of an iron-rich diet, such as apples.
 In short, apples are highly valuable for treating anemia.